-This homemade gluten free and vegan sausage recipe makes it easy to make your own vegan beer brats, vegan breakfast sausage, and vegan Italian sausages.
-Packed with protein, and free of gluten, eggs and dairy, you’ll never buy vegan sausage again after you make your own.
+This homemade gluten-free vegan sausage recipe makes it easy to make your own vegan beer brats, vegan breakfast sausage, and vegan Italian sausages.
+Use the same base recipe and season it one of 3 ways to make any type of vegan sausage.

 Why should I make my own sausage?

 During the time that I was vegan and not yet gluten-free, I enjoyed the store-bought vegan sausages, but still only purchased them occasionally due to the expense.
 I was sad when I had to give them up completely because they contained gluten and surprised to find that almost none of the brands were gluten-free.

 Determined to make a vegan and gluten-free sausage that was also budget-friendly, I tried many different methods until I finally perfected the flavor and texture.